 | Premium | +$150-$500/month | Custom AI voice training, multi-language support (3+ languages), advanced workflow automation, white-label options, API access for custom integrations |

-Note: Custom enterprise integrations may exceed $1,000 per tool.
+Note: Complex enterprise integrations can exceed $1,000 per tool depending on the system.

 | Customization Level | Cost Range | What You Get |